tlevine/www.thomaslevine.com/content/!/about/index.md

 pretend-ironic buzzwords
 and the color pink.

+## Longer version

+Thomas Levine has been playing with computers since he was young.
+In the process, he developed back and wrist pain.
+Then he started studying ergonomics.
+After some study, his back and wrist hurt less, but he continued doing ergonomics research and went to school for ergonomics.
+By studying computers and ergonomics, he accidentally became a data scientist.
+He likes using data to make peoples' jobs run more smoothly.
+He also has a band called [CSV Soundsystem](http://csvsoundsystem.com) that makes music from spreadsheets.

 ## Complicated version

 Thomas Levine likes to help peole make things work more smoothly.
 When he was a